Grunet/digestible-wcag-website/src/index.md

 ### Why the Halloween theme?

-I actually co-opted the [WCAG website](https://www.w3.org/TR/WCAG/)'s styles and then inverted the colors, figuring that would result in something intriguing yet accessible by default.
+I co-opted some of the [WCAG website](https://www.w3.org/TR/WCAG/)'s styles and then inverted the colors.
+I figured that would result in something intriguing yet accessible.
 Orange is also my favorite color so there's that too.

 ### Do you have an accessibility statement?

 You're looking at it.
+This applies to both this website and the service.

-If you run into any accessibility hurdles with the service or this site, please contact me through [one of the feedback options mentioned above](#feedback-section).
-I will aim to to treat it with the same or higher priority as any equivalent able-dominant issue.
+If you run into any accessibility hurdles with either, please contact me through [one of the above options](#feedback-section).

+I aim to treat them like I would any equivalent able-only issues.